Legio XII Fulminata

 Legio XII Fulminata ("Thunderbolt Twelfth Legion"), also known as Paterna, Victrix, Antiqua, Certa Constans, and Galliena, was a legion of the Imperial Roman army.
 It was originally levied by Julius Caesar in 58 BC, and the legion accompanied him during the Gallic Wars until 49 BC.
 The unit was still guarding the Euphrates River crossing near Melitene at the beginning of the 5th century.

 The legion's emblem was a thunderbolt (on a shield fulmen).
 In later centuries it came to be called commonly, but incorrectly, the Legio Fulminatrix, the Thundering Legion.

 History

 Under the Republic

 The Twelfth legion, as it is perhaps better known, fought in the Battle against the Nervians, and probably also in the Siege of Alesia.
 The Twelfth fought at the Battle of Pharsalus (48 BC), when Caesar defeated Pompey.
-After Caesar won the civil war, the legion was named Victrix, and enlisted in 43 BC by Lepidus and Mark Anthony.
-Mark Anthony led the Twelfth, renamed XII Antiqua during his campaign against the Parthian Empire.
+After Caesar won the civil war, the legion was named Victrix, and enlisted in 43 BC by Lepidus and Mark Antony.
+Mark Antony led the Twelfth, renamed XII Antiqua during his campaign against the Parthian Empire.

 During the latest part of Augustus' principality, XII Fulminata served in Syria, camping at Raphana.